Muhsinka/Reacher/README.md

 As an example, consider the plot below, where we have plotted the average score (over all 20 agents) obtained with each episode.

 ![unknown](https://user-images.githubusercontent.com/43606874/50915362-aed6ed80-1449-11e9-9a68-d7816ee9bd23.png)
-Plot of average scores (over all agents) with each episode.

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
 In the case of the plot above, the environment was solved at episode 63, since the average of the average scores from episodes 64 to 163 (inclusive) was greater than +30.